094459/newsletter-oss-projects/README.md

 [language-server-runtimes](https://aws-oss.beachgeek.co.uk/3qe) is a JSON-RPC based protocol for interactions between servers and clients (typically embedded in development tools).
 The README covers details around specification support and features supported, that will help you tailor this to your needs.(#192)

 ### Compute - Containers, EC2, Serverless

+**amazon-eks-running-webassembly**

+[amazon-eks-running-webassembly](https://aws-oss.beachgeek.co.uk/3th) This repository contains code for building custom Amazon EKS AMIs using HashiCorp Packer.
+The AMIs include necessary binaries and configurations to enable you to run WebAssembly workloads in an EKS cluster and are based on Amazon Linux 2023.
+The runtimes used in the AMIs are Spin and WasmEdge.
+The respective containerd-shims are used for both runtimes.
+Deploying the cluster is done using Hashicorp Terraform.
+After the cluster is created, RuntimeClasses and example workloads are deployed to the cluster.
+If you are exploring Wasm, then this is for you. (#195)

 **amplify-hosting-astro**